 Eggshells are a good source of calcium, which is essential for strong plant cell walls.
 To make eggshell fertilizer, crush eggshells into a fine powder and add them to the potting mix or sprinkle them on top of the soil.

 Compost tea is a nutrient-rich liquid that can be made from compostable materials such as food scraps, yard waste, and manure.
-To make compost tea, steep compost in water for several hours or days, then strain out the solid
+To make compost tea, steep compost in water for several hours or days, then strain out the solids.

 1. Provide Optimal Light: